Mark Andrews Player Prop Bets for NFL Week 14 | Baltimore vs. Cleveland 12/12/2021

 Matchup vs. Cleveland

-- In his seven matchups against the Browns, Andrews' 56.4 receiving yards average is 0.1 less than his over/under for Sunday's game (56.5).
+- Andrews' 56.4 receiving yards per game in his seven matchups against the Browns are 0.1 fewer than his over/under for Sunday's game.

-- Andrews has caught a touchdown pass against the Browns four times, and had multiple TDs in two of those games.
+- Andrews, in seven matchups, had a touchdown catch four times.
+And he had multiple TDs in two of those four games.

 - The 227.3 yards per game the Browns are allowing through the air makes them the NFL's seventh-ranked pass defense.

-- With 22 passing TDs conceded this year, the Browns defense is ranked 26th in the league.
+- At 1.8 passing TDs conceded per game, the Browns defense is ranked 26th in the league.

 Recent Performances

-- Andrews put together a 50-yard performance against the Steelers last week on four catches while being targeted nine times.

-- Andrews has caught 16 passes on 29 targets for 188 yards and one touchdown over his last three outings, averaging 62.7 yards per game.
+- Over his last three outings, Andrews has 16 receptions (29 targets) for 188 yards and one touchdown, averaging 62.7 yards per game.

 Andrews' Baltimore Teammates